 * Linda Green, Warm Springs, 1997

-To journey through time and place, use the interactive maps below to watch our placemaking endeavors from the beginning until 2017!
+To journey through time and place, use the interactive map at the bottom of the Projects page to see our placemaking endeavors from the beginning until present!

 City Repair and/or VBC across the nation, and the globe!